 Quick Response Grant Program

-The Quick Response Grant Program provides funds for researchers to quickly travel to disaster-affected areas to capture perishable data.
-In addition to expanding academic knowledge, funded researchers submit brief reports that make preliminary analyses of recent events available to the Hazards Center's multidisciplinary network of researchers, practitioners, and educators.
-The program promotes innovation in disaster research by favoring students, new researchers, and novel areas of study.
+The Quick Response Grant Program provides funds for researchers to travel to recently disaster-affected areas to capture perishable data.
+Funded researchers submit brief reports that make preliminary analyses of recent events available to the Hazards Center's multidisciplinary network of researchers, practitioners, and educators.
+The program promotes innovation in disaster research by prioritizing students, new researchers, and novel areas of study.

 To receive news about the Program and special calls for proposals, please subscribe to the Quick Response email list.

-The imperative to collect perishable data has driven the Natural Hazards Center for nearly 35 years.
+The imperative to collect perishable post-event data has driven the Quick Response Grant Program for nearly 35 years.
 The program, which is funded through the National Science Foundation, provides small grants to help researchers travel quickly to disaster-stricken areas and document disaster before memories fade and physical evidence is erased.
 The Quick Response Program also serves an important training function by encouraging principal investigators to take students into the field and allowing Ph.D. candidates to submit proposals on their own, with letters of support from a dissertation chair.

 The Natural Hazards Center has produced two special publications in response to major disaster events in our nations history.